Monika-mahawar/product-search-engine/README.md

 # 🛍️ Product Search Engine

-A robust product catalog application that allows users to browse, search, sort, and filter products from a CSV-based product catalog.
+A robust and smart product catalog application that allows users to browse, search, sort, and filter products from a CSV-based product catalog.
 The backend is built with **C++** for high performance, while the frontend is powered by **Python** and **Streamlit** for a dynamic, web-based user interface.
 The application uses efficient algorithms like **Linear Search** for searching, **Quick Sort** for sorting by rating, and **Merge Sort** for sorting by price and category.

 ---